Skip to main content

 1. When at least ...
 Record matches expression.
 Enter two or more rule expressions.
 For each, select the number of matches that are required.

-2. For each rule expression, click Test Rule Expression to test it against existing Records in Cloud SIEM.
-The If Triggered section expands, and Cloud SIEM searches for Records that match the rule expression.
-If there are no matching Records, you'll see a There aren't any matches for the expression message.
+2. For each rule expression, click Test Rule Expression to test it against existing records in Cloud SIEM.
+The If Triggered section expands, and Cloud SIEM searches for records that match the rule expression.
+If there are no matching records, you'll see a There aren't any matches for the expression message.
 If no matches were returned, try changing the time range.

 3. grouped by.
 By default, a chain rule implicitly groups by the entity field you’ll select below when configuring the Then Create a Signal options.
-You can select additional “group by” fields with the matches grouped by option, so that a Signal is only created if the count for the group is above the threshold count specified above.
+You can select additional “group by” fields with the matches grouped by option, so that a signal is only created if the count for the group is above the threshold count specified above.

 4. in ... order.
 Choose either: